-The wine business is niche, time-intensive, and requires some specialized skills.
+The winery business is niche, time-intensive, and requires some specialized skills.
 Whether you’re a wine expert or a passionate amateur, there’s really no way you’ll become a success on your own.

 Bottom line?
-Starting a wine business requires more money, sweat equity, and teamwork than you may have expected—and it’ll take time before you see a return on that investment.
+Starting a winery requires more money, sweat, equity, and teamwork than you may have expected—and it’ll take time before you see a return on that investment.

-That said, if you’re serious about becoming a winemaker, your passion and determination likely outweigh those financial and logistical demands, as well as the as-yet-unforeseen challenges that’ll arise with shifting consumer behavior.
-If you’re truly interesting in starting a winery, all the sweat, cash, and (possibly) tears will pay off when you own a label with your name on it.
+That said, if you’re serious about becoming a winemaker or winery owner, your passion and determination likely outweigh those financial and logistical demands, as well as the as-yet-unforeseen challenges that’ll arise with shifting consumer behavior.
+If you’re truly interested in how to start a winery, all the sweat, cash, and (possibly) tears will pay off when you own a label with your name on it.